 However, buildings with more glass are prone to overheating and feeling colder and more exposed, whereas, buildings with less glass stay cooler in summer and warmer in winter but are darker inside.
 Solar gain is the warmth that can be captured by letting sunlight hit surfaces and warming them so they release that warmth into the room.

 Glass Extension Specialists

 An architect has to design to harness the benefits of solar gain.
-For starters, we look at whether the space is south facing?
-Whether there is shading coming from structures nearby or perhaps from trees outside?
-We think about the intended use of the space whether additional sunlight is appropriate?
+For starters, we look at whether the space is south facing.
+Whether there is shading coming from structures nearby or perhaps from trees outside.
+We think about the intended use of the space and whether additional sunlight is appropriate.
 We then combine our research with our technical knowledge as we design for our clients.

 3. Glazing Choices and Suppliers: Glass can bring glamour, gloss and a beautifully crisp, modern aesthetic to a design.
 It can also form a large part of the building materials budget for a project, we are therefore mindful of this fact when we design.
 We specify the opening types (bifold, sliding, French doors etc) and the locations, often combining horizontal, and vertical glass elements (we’re particularly fond of glazed bay windows!) and we provide details for the best suppliers who use top quality the glass coatings, frames and mechanisms.